catplotlib/CVNotes/content/post/12.Noise Reduction/index.md

 ## Conclusion
 We've explored four common types of image noise and corresponding denoising techniques.
 These techniques are fundamental in image processing and are commonly used in various applications from medical imaging to computer vision.
 Happy coding!

-Hope you found this useful!
+Hope we found this useful!
 Until next time, keep reducing that noise! 📸🔊🔽